blackdooo/Blackdoo/README.md

 </br>
 </br>

-> NOTE: All my learnings are doing under special permissions and trained professionals especially  self learning ai , This kind of projects may cuz many problems and it can be very dangerous so do things only if u know what you are doing.
+> NOTE: Most of my learnings are doing under legal collaborations and high end developers especially  self learning ai , This kind of projects may cuz many problems and it can be very dangerous so do things only if u know what you are doing.

 </br>
 </br>